UBC-CS/cpsc203/notes/week01/class1A.md

 ## Acknowledgements

-Slides for {{ COURSE_CODE }} were developed and created by [Dr. Cinda Heeren](https://www.cs.ubc.ca/people/cinda-heeren).
-The current iteration of the course resulted in minor adaptations and updates, but by in large, full credit of these slides belongs to Dr. Cinda Heeren.
+Slides for {{ COURSE_CODE }} were developed and created by [Dr. Cinda Heeren](https://www.cs.ubc.ca/people/cinda-heeren), and then adapted by [Dr. Firas Moosvi](https://firas.moosvi.com).
+The current iteration of the course resulted in minor adaptations and updates, but by in large, full credit of these slides belongs to Dr. Cinda Heeren and Dr. Firas Moosvi.